Lakes and Ponds

 After 18 months of remedial treatment, the ponds and stream were restored to a safer condition and the odour eliminated.
 The stream is running clear and the Chinese garden pond has remained clean with a small carpet of healthy green biomass over the concrete base.

 Products and Services

 REGEN-Sediment® is a next-generation probiotic tablet for the restoration and maintenance of impaired water resources.
 This advanced probiotic combines scientific research with novel bioengineering, resulting in a product that treats the entire water body by starting at the bottom.
 REGEN-Sediment® tablets saturate the sediment layer with rare earth stimulants and a broad spectrum of natural bacterial cultures.
 This establishes a healthy microbiota at the water-to-sediment interface that accelerates the digestion of organic matter.

 The Science Behind It

-Backed by years of intensive study, MuckBiotics have been proven to reduce organic matter and key nutrients in sludge through a study using a lab setup that more closely mimics real-life water bodies than any previous study.
+Backed by years of intensive study, REGEN-Sediment® has been proven to reduce organic matter and key nutrients in sludge through a study using a lab setup that more closely mimics real-life water bodies than any previous study.
 Download the full study from the downloads tab below.

 Laboratory Evaluation with Freshwater Replica Tanks